 Displacement / Coil in(mm)*

 |Heating Pull Force**

 |Approximate*** Current for 2 Seconds Contraction (A)||Cooling Time 194°F, 90°C "HT" Wire**** (seconds)|

 | 0.020 (0.51),

 | 0.008 (0.203),

-*The Stretch Ratio "SR" values are typically accurate, but remain approximate values.
+*The Stretch Ratio "SR" and Displacement values are typically accurate, but remain approximate values.

 ** The Heating pull force is based on ~ 25,000 psi (172 MPa), which for many applications is the maximum safe stress for the wire.
 However, many applications use higher and lower stress levels.
 This depends on the specific conditions of a given design.
 The cooling deformation force is based on ~10,000 psi (70 MPa), which is a good starting point in a design.
 However, this value can also vary depending on how the material is used